Every well balanced yoga practice combines elements of movement, breath and relaxation.

 What is Vinyasa Yoga?

 Vinyasa Yoga is a powerful practice where breath and movement are coordinated - smooth transitions from one pose to another turn static asanas (steady, comfortable positions) into dynamic flow.
-To follow rapidly changing circumstances the mind has to stay focused through out the whole class, and the practice itself becomes a moving meditation.
-A typical class contains repeated cycles of Sun Salutations - a sequence of poses done in a succession - while incorporating static asanas and breathing exercises.
+To follow rapidly changing circumstances the mind has to stay focused throughout the entire class, until the practice itself becomes a moving meditation.
+A typical Vinyasa class contains repeated cycles of Sun Salutations - a sequence of poses done in a succession - while incorporating static asanas and breathing exercises.
 Every practice finishes with a deep relaxation.
-Depending on the students level the classes may vary in intensity and dynamics.

 What are the effects?